rust-lang/rust/text/0000-ques-in-main.md

 sure it doesn't conflict and we should also figure out whether we would need more impls of `Termination` to make them play well together.

+Limiting `ExitStatus::from_code` to the range of a `u8` is somewhat arbitrary.
+There is an argument for allowing the full range of `i32`, consistent with `process::exit`.
+On Windows, arbitrary `DWORD` quantities can pass through `ExitProcess` to `GetExitCodeProcess`, except that the value 259 is reserved to mean "this process is still running."
+On fully POSIX-compliant systems, it is possible to pass an arbitrary `int` through `_exit` to `waitid`, but not `waitpid`;
+`waitid` is not available on all contemporary Unixes (e.g. NetBSD doesn't have it) and transmission of arbitrary `int`s is not implemented by all those that do have it (e.g. Linux and FreeBSD truncate the exit status to `u8`, same as for `waitpid`, and OSX truncates it to 24 *signed* bits).
+The core Rust stdlib generally refrains from providing features that work on some but not all supported platforms, so I think the restriction to `u8` is appropriate.

+There is also an argument for limiting `ExitStatus::from_code` to the range 0 through 127, because some shells conflate exit codes above 127 with *signal* statuses (e.g. in Bourne shell, `$?` having the value 130 could mean either exit code 130, or killed by signal 2), and because some old C libraries would sign- rather than zero-extend in `WEXITSTATUS`.
+However, these would not affect Rust programs communicating with other Rust programs so I do not think the limitation is appropriate.
+Also, there is currently no way to express the range 0 through 127 in the type system.

 Most operating systems accept only a scalar exit status, but [Plan 9][], uniquely (to my knowledge), takes an entire string (see